 When you arrive at Dulles International Airport go to door #4 located on the arrivals level, where you can find a booth to purchase your ticket (\$5) to ride the Silver Line Express Bus that will take you to the metro.
-The bus will drop you at the Wiehle-Reston metro station (Silver Line) and you can continue your commute by metro from there.
+The bus will drop you off at the Wiehle-Reston metro station (Silver Line) and you can continue your commute by metro from there.
 If you have a lot of luggage, this may not be the most convenient way.

-Metrorail (DCA Airport): www.wmata.com
+• Metrorail (from DCA Airport):

 If you arrive at Reagan National Airport you can take the metro located just outside the airport.
-The metro station name is Ronald Reagan Washington National Airport and is part of the Yellow/Blue lines.
+The metro station's name is Ronald Reagan Washington National Airport and is part of the Yellow/Blue lines.

-Pickup by classmate or upperclassman:
+• Pickup by a classmate or 2nd-year student:

-This will depend entirely on your initiative to find and contact students in the area who are willing to help you.
+This will be entirely your initiative to find and contact students in the area who are willing to help you.